Walking with women who have been victims of trafficking is a key part of the ministry of presence.

 In addition to the guests and the Sisters, each location has a house manager who is there weekdays and does grocery shopping and ensures observance of rules such as signing in at curfew.
 There’s also a part-time social worker who coordinates meetings and activities.
 Lifeway House program funding comes from private donations, grants and the City of New York.

 Sister Melissa explains that the house is not a clinical setting or environment – it’s intended to be a home and community for these women.
 They receive counseling or job training from other community agencies.
 The Sisters in the host community have day jobs.
 The two with whom Sister Melissa lives work for their respective religious congregations.
-Sister Melissa served as interim operations manager for the Lifeway Network office and is now the development director role with the program.
+Sister Melissa served as interim operations manager and development director for the Lifeway Network office and is now volunteering for the program.

 “I believe in the mission of this organization,” Sister Melissa says.
 “It’s all about restoring people to wholeness and witnessing God to these women who have experienced trauma.”